 If your home or business is not planned for an upgrade over the next 12 months - check out the choice of interim broadband solutions.

 Interim broadband solutions include satellite or wireless broadband.
 Whilst these solutions have limitations, they can provide significant improvements in speeds for people on slow and possibly unreliable broadband.
-Some funding support is available towards the setup of these solutions.

 Satellite broadband is the most widely available alternative solution for broadband.
 It can deliver speeds of 10Mbps (or significantly more) but the speed is not guaranteed throughout the day and packages usually have monthly data caps.